 We are 2 girls in New York with a passion for fly fishing and the beautiful places it takes us!
-Follow us on our journey as we try to master the art of fly fishing, have fun, and make new friends along the way.
+Follow our journey as we attempt to master the art of fly fishing, have fun, and make new friends along the way.

 H: March 25, 2012: A lovely 4-pounder landed towards the end of a tough first day of bonefishing on Andros, Bahamas.
 Caught on a pink puff.
 Big thanks to Andrew Moy of Tight Lines Fly Fishing (my very supportive fishing partner for the day) and Patterson (our guide).